FlorSanders/Smart_Offline_LLM_Assistant/Configuration.md

   - `openai`: `gpt-3.5-turbo`, `gpt-4`
   - `llamaedge`: self-hosted llama-based model ([options](https://github.com/LlamaEdge/LlamaEdge/blob/main/models.md), e.g. `TinyLlama-1.1B-Chat-v1.0`)
 - `llm_system_message`: System message sent to the LLM.
+- `llm_use_tools`: Whether to use provide tool access to the LLM or not.
+- `llm_tools`: What tools to have the LLM access.
+If set to default value `null`, access to all tools is enabled.
 - `llm_skip`: Whether to skip the LLM altogether (used for testing).

 ## Text-to-Speech